-As many of you know, I’m all about fast-tracking personal finances.
-Success ultimately boils down to how badly you want financial freedom, how willing you are to capitalize on opportunities when they arise, and how disciplined you are about spending.
+If you want to fast-track your personal finances, success ultimately boils down to how badly you want financial freedom, how willing you are to capitalize on opportunities when they arise, and how disciplined you are about spending.

-As such, achieving long-term financial success starts with being highly discerning.
+Remember, achieving long-term financial success starts with being highly discerning.
 Sometimes, the best deal you take is the one that you avoid.
-This is especially true when dealing with apps that offer free stocks in exchange for signing up for their services.
+Still, if you’re considering opening up a new brokerage account, why not get free stocks while you’re at it?

-As it turns out, it’s pretty easy to get free stocks.
-In most cases, all you have to do is sign up for a service using a referral link or promo code.
-The promotion is then automatically applied to your account.
+Today, several apps give out free stocks.
+In most cases, all you have to do is sign up with one of the investing apps below using a referral link or promo code.
+The promotional bonus is then automatically applied to your account.

-Here are some of the top services offering free stock promotions right now when you open a new account.
+Here are the top apps offering free stocks when you open a new account or refer your friends:

-Here’s how Robinhood’s free stock offer works: When you sign up for Robinhood, the company will automatically add one free stock to your account when you fulfill the conditions of their promotion.
+Here’s how Robinhood’s free stock offer works: When you sign up for Robinhood, the company will automatically add up to $200 in free stock to your account when you fulfill the conditions of their promotion.
 Stock bonuses are usually awarded within about a week.

-In addition, Robinhood offers a referral program that will give you up to $500 annually in free stocks.
-All you need to do is get other people to sign up for their service.
+In addition, Robinhood offers a referral program that will give you up to $1,500 annually in free stocks.

-According to Webull, the stock you’ll receive is valued between $2.50 and $250.
-In addition, making a deposit of $100 will let you receive a second free stock valued between $12 and $1,400.
+According to Webull, the free stock you’ll receive is valued between $3 and $300.
+After an initial deposit, you receive get an additional either 4, 8, or 10 free stocks valued between $7 and $3,000.

-Webull also offers a referral program that will give you two free stocks valued between $12 and $1,400.
+Webull also offers a referral program that will give you more free stocks.
 However, it comes with a catch: The person you invite must make an initial deposit of $100 or more in their account.